slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Entrepreneurs are inherently optimistic because they are rewarded by being optimistic.
 Intelectuals the opposite.
 - Organisms that treat threats as more urgent than oportunities have a better chance to survive and reproduce.

-> *"Hope is a good breakfast, but it is a bad supper."
--- Francis Bacon*

 > *"That was one of the virtues of being a pessimist: nothing was ever as bad as you thought it would be."
 -- James Jones*